 This means that they are less harmful to the environment and can help you save money in the long run.
 However, when it comes to effectiveness, disposable oven filters are usually better at trapping smaller particles such as pet dander, bacteria, viruses, and smoke.
 Washable filters are only good at protecting against large particles such as dust.
 All HVAC filters have a Minimum Efficiency Reporting Value (MERV) rating, whether disposable or washable.

 A filter with a very high MERV rating will be very dense, and a dense air filter means that your HVAC equipment will work harder to extract air through the filter.
 In theory, an air filter that is simply rinsed and put back in the boiler can save you time and money.
 But if you have furry pets, the electrostatic filter may not remove as much pet dander as you'd like.
 And because using a wet filter can promote biological growth and problems related to indoor air quality, you don't want to skip any of these steps.

 Washable air filters are a practical option because they only need to be cleaned a couple of times a year.
+However, keep in mind that electrostatic charge can decrease over time.
 Replacing a wet filter in the HVAC system provides an ideal environment for mold and bacteria to grow.
-Another thing to consider with washable air filters is that electrostatic charge can decrease over time.
+So which type of air filter is best for your home?
+It really depends on your individual needs and preferences.